-Platforms on off-street train stations must have tactile paving along the edge of the platform as recommended in the guidance.55 It should be laid 500mm - 700mm back from the platform and a depth of 400mm minimum.
+Platforms on off-street train stations must have tactile paving along the edge of the platform as recommended in the guidance.
+56 It should be laid 500mm - 700mm back from the platform and a depth of 400mm minimum.
 In addition, a white line should be marked with a depth of 100mm running along the platform.
 The help point must be visible, have contrasting features for easy identification and signs should be clear, visible and concise.
 Seating, lamp posts, bins and other furniture must contrast against their surroundings.
 Signage must be as recommended in the Sign Design Guide.
 Visual information displays must be accessible.
 Audible announcements must be clear.

-55 Department for Transport, 'Guidance on the use of tactile paving' (2007) https://assets.publishing.service. gov.uk/government/uploads/system/uploads/attachment_data/file/918353/tactile-paving-surfaces.pdf> accessed 2 December 2021.
+56 Department for Transport 'Guidance on the use of tactile paving surfaces' (2021) https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1046126/guidance-on-the-use-of-tactile-paving-surfaces.pdf